-The national/FAB capacity KPI shall be the minutes of en route ATFM delay per flighthour.
+The national/FAB capacity KPI shall be the percentage of IFR flights delayed by more than 15 minutes due to en-route Air Traffic Flow Management (ATFM) capacity restrictions.
 It is defined as follows:

 - (a) the indicator is defined as in Paragraph 3.1; - (b) the indicator is given for each year of the reference period. - 7.2 As from the second reference period, a second national/FAB capacity KPI shall be developed to address the specific airport-related capacity issues.